-October 21-27 is Waste Reduction Week in Canada, and this year, the week is focused on the circular economy.
-A “circular” economic model is one where resources are designed and used in a way that maximises their lifespan.
+October 2022 is Canada’s first Circular Economy Month, and October 17-23 is Waste Reduction Week.
+A “circular” economic model is one where resources are designed and used in a way that maximizes their lifespan.
 This is opposed to a traditional linear model, which means we make something, use it, and then dispose of it.

 1. Visit a tool library

 Some places, like the Toronto tool library, also offer skills sessions to teach you how to use the tools you’re borrowing.
 Ottawa, Vancouver and Toronto currently operate tool libraries – is there one in your city, too?
 Let us know on Facebook!
-If not, Home Depot and Lowe’s both offer tool rental services, which can be cheaper and less wasteful than buying them to keep permanently.
+If not, there are many retailers that offer tool rental services across Canada, which can be cheaper and less wasteful than buying them to keep permanently.

 2. Fix your stuff at a repair café